 Understanding Pest Entry Points

-Pest entry points can be identified and addressed through thorough inspection and maintenance of structural vulnerabilities in a living environment.
-Effective pest prevention and management rely on understanding how pests gain access to a house.
+Pest entry points can be identified and addressed through thorough inspections and maintenance of structural vulnerabilities in a living environment.
+Effective prevention and management depend on understanding how pests gain access to a house.

 Common entry points include: